 8. LinguaLift

-It is one of the easiest and one of best language-learning apps.
-When you subscribe, you receive a free copy of an e-book – “Language Learning Secrets.”
+It is one of the easiest and best language-learning apps.
+When you subscribe, you receive a free copy of an e-book titled “Language Learning Secrets.”

 This e-book comprises different techniques to develop a mindset, habits, and focus, which help you study, learn, and achieve fluency in a language even faster.

 LinguaLift offers customized study plans.
-It sends you a questionnaire so that you can understand your study habits, goals, schedule, and motivation to learn a new language.
+It sends you a questionnaire to assess your study habits, goals, schedule, and motivation to learn a new language.

 Pro: The texts are easy to understand with a proper structure.
-It covers extensive cultural aspects, and you can take the help of their tutor, which is the icing on the cake.
+It covers extensive cultural aspects, and you can get the help of their tutor, who is the icing on the cake.

-The contents are quite humorous to read, and you will surely appreciate it.
+The contents are pretty humorous, and you will surely appreciate it.

 Cons: Cost is high.
 The number of languages is just 3.
-It means it isn’t helpful for most language enthusiasts.
+This means that it isn’t helpful for most language enthusiasts.

-This is more like a digital textbook and focuses too much on generic knowledge rather than communication ability.
+This is more like a digital textbook focusing too much on generic knowledge rather than communication ability.

 9. MosaLingua

-This is a useful tool for learning several European languages.
+This is a valuable tool for learning several European languages.

 The standard lesson program begins with simple phrases and numerals; however, the website provides appropriate topical packs, like people, time, or tourism.

 Over 7 million people use MosaLingua.
-You can start interacting with the choice of your language in a short time.
+You can start interacting with your language choice in a short time.
 Try it!

 Pros: This lovely flashcard app helps you increase your vocabulary.
-They also pack the web version with extra features, like audiobooks and books, videos, and music.
+They also pack the web version with extra features, like audiobooks, books, videos, and music.

 They also have a wide range of study resource lists that can save you time searching.
-There are also dialogues illustrating real-life situations that promote faster learning.
+Dialogues illustrating real-life situations also promote faster learning.

 Cons: Neither the design is user-friendly, and not all their content is original.
 Some audio recordings are also not of top quality.